bmx22c/Plugin_TwitchChatBotRenewed/README.md

     - `url`
     - `cp`
 - Username: Your Trackmania username
 - Private key: Your private key that have been given to you while authenticating

+## What's different between this plugin and my old plugin "Twitch Chat Bot"
+[Twitch Chat Bot](https://openplanet.nl/files/113) was using [Nsgr Twitch Base](https://openplanet.nl/files/93) as a dependency, so it means that it was an old plugin format.
+It was also working in a completely different way.
+It was connecting to the chat and was listening to any new messages, and answered as the streamer (ex: `bmx22c`) in the chat, instead of being Streamlabs or else.
+This **Twitch Chat Bot Renewed** is more of a bridge between a database and Streamlabs than as a bot in itself.

 ## Legal Notice
 While loggin in with your Ubisoft account, I will only get your Ubisoft username.